 At that time of anguish, in the depths of my greatest griefs and heartache, it felt like my hope was literally turned upside down.
 And for the first time in my life, I felt like God had abandoned me.
 I felt betrayed by God—and by time itself.
-I felt hurt, sad, and very angry at Him.
+I felt hurt, hopeless, and very angry at Him.
 At times it even felt easier to question if He really existed at all and I figured if God did exist, He obviously didn’t care or intend to help.
 "The heavens are silent" no longer felt like something only other people experienced.
 It felt real for me now, too.

-I began to wonder—am I even worthy of love or hope?
+I also began to wonder—am I even worthy of love or hope?
 My thoughts became increasingly negative and I felt myself spiraling downward.
 I didn’t feel like my best self.
 And God didn’t feel like my best friend.
 What compounded that pain is that I felt shame for thinking and feeling all of these things.
 Yet I knew I didn’t want to stay stuck in that dark place—I couldn’t survive there.
 I knew I wouldn't.
 I wanted to feel light and hope.